Kuo-ch'ing Tu: Life and career

 A second major mode of poetic expression is what Tu refers to as “Following Emotions” 緣情.
 This term derives from the classical expression “following the emotions to depict a scene” 緣情寫景 and implies that the poet feels emotions which are then projected unto external objects or scenery.
-Tu's verse in this mode relate to places from his youth or that he has visited, especially in his extensive travels in Taiwan, China, Japan and North America.
+Tu's verse in this mode relate to places from his youth or that he visited, especially in his extensive travels in Taiwan, China, Japan and North America.
 He also includes pieces composed in response to events in his life, or in the current news.
 Most notably, however, Tu considers that his extensive list of love-related verse belongs in this category.

 Tu also makes use of verse as a medium of academic discourse.
 He gathers such work under the general heading of “Poetic Art” 詩藝篇.
 These works tend to be more intellectual than emotional.
 They include explorations of mythology, history and psychology as well as matters of more purely academic interest, such as poetics and literary theory.

-Tu Kuo-ch’ing has made a substantial contribution to poetic theory and practice by combining Eastern traditions with Western Modernist notions.
+Tu Kuo-ch’ing made a substantial contribution to poetic theory and practice by combining Eastern traditions with Western Modernist notions.
 His familiarity with T.S.
 Eliot and Charles Baudelaire inclined Tu towards the principles of Western Modernism.
 At the same time, he followed the lead of Japanese Modernist Nishiwaki Junzaburo in fusing European aesthetics with Eastern religious philosophy, especially the mysticism of Huayan (Flower Garland) Buddhism.
 Tu's familiarity with classical Chinese poetics, especially the work of medieval literary theorist, Liu Xie 劉勰, author of The Literary Mind and the Carving of Dragons 文心雕龍, allowed him to connect basic compositional devices such as the use of metaphor and symbolism with the long tradition of Chinese language verse.
 In these various ways, Tu Kuo-ch’ing's verse and criticism have played a central role in defining Modernist poetics in the post-WWII Chinese speaking world.

-He continues to co-edit Taiwan Literature: English Translation Series, and other CTS publications.
+He co-edited Taiwan Literature: English Translation Series, and other CTS publications.

 Tu retired in 2021 and was appointed Professor Emeritus.
+He died on 21 February 2025, at the age of 83.